 Holocaust Memorial Day falls on January 27th every year, which is the date when the death camp, Auschwitz-Birkenau, was liberated in 1945.
-The theme for Holocaust Memorial Day 2018 is ‘The Power Of Words’.
-The 2017 theme was ‘How can life go on’, in 2016 it was “Don’t Stand By.”
+The theme for Holocaust Memorial Day 2019 is ‘Torn From Home’.
+In 2018 it was ‘The Power Of Words’, 2017 theme was ‘How can life go on’, in 2016 it was “Don’t Stand By.”

-- Hear speakers from diverse communities share reflections on the 2018 theme ‘The Power of Words.’
+- Hear speakers from diverse communities share reflections on the HMD 2019 theme ‘Torn From Home.’

 - Visit stallholders representing charities that work with refugees or people who’ve experienced racism and war.